-The managing agent presents its report for the year ended 31 December 2012.
+The managing agent presents its report for the year ended 31 December 2013.

-These syndicate annual accounts have been prepared using the annual basis of accounting as required by Statutory Instrument No. 1950 of 2008, the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
-Separate underwriting year accounts for the closed year of account will also be made available to the syndicate members.
+These annual accounts have been prepared using the annual basis of accounting as required by Statutory Instrument No 1950 of 2008, the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.